 As the global pandemic forced the delay of the 2020 Olympics to the following summer, O’Toole’s chance to shine on the world’s brightest stage was delayed too.
 Despite it all, the former Pac-12 Player of the Year took it all in stride.

 “It’s hard because it is disheartening, but it’s what needs to be done to keep not only the athletes but the staff, all the fans, everybody that’s coming, safe because we live in such uncertainty right now,” she toldAZdesertswarm.com.
 “So it’s hard to say this, but what’s another year in terms of sports when we’re talking about the health of millions of people?”

 Eventually, O’Toole had her chance to shine for Team USA at the Olympics in July 2021 and pitched 17 innings.

 O’Toole, who pitched in the National Fast Pitch softball league for the Chicago Bandits for three years, has authored a spectacular career and is one of only a handful of players who has played internationally for not one, but two counties.
 O’Toole says the experience of playing on a big stage has helped her become a better player.

 “I think I have grown a lot playing with the national team both mentally and physically,” O’Toole told AZdesertswarm.com.
 “Once you get to this level, not growing isn’t an option.
 I have learned to be a better teammate, and how to embrace a couple of different roles on the team.”

-O’Toole is set to play in the newly formed Athletes United softball league which should give her a chance to fine tune her craft before the big event that could be the final one of her illustrious career.
+O’Toole is now playing in the newly formed Athletes United softball league which gave her a chance to fine-tune her craft before the big event that could be the final one of her illustrious career.